 Similar to Skywatch, Verifly offers on-demand UAV insurance in 1, 4, or 8 hour increments, and offers liability coverage up to $10,000,000!
 Verifly does not currently offer hull coverage for your drone, but specialize in affordable liability coverage only.
 They are backed by one of the biggest names in aerospace insurance, Global Aerospace

 They also offer an app that lets you quickly fill out the specifics of your drone flight and obtain liability insurance on the spot.
-They have a wide range of coverage options and as the rates are time and task specific the total cost per operation is typically very low.
+They have a wide range of coverage options for a variety of drone uses and as the rates are time and task specific the total cost per operation is typically very low.

 (Note: We also mention the Verifly app in our related blog post “Drone Apps you need to know about” as the Verifly app is by far one of the easiest-to-use and most intuitive apps available to UAV operators).